-This permit is only for the construction and maintenance of the proposed sand berm during the 2000/2001 winter storm season.
-The applicant shall remove the proposed sand berm and restore the beach to its pre-development condition no later than Memorial Day (May 28, 2001) unless additional time is granted by the Executive Director for good cause.
+This permit is only for the construction and maintenance of the proposed sand berm during the winter storm season, and the removal of the proposed sand berm in the spring.
+The applicant shall remove the proposed sand berm and restore the beach to its pre-development condition no later than Memorial Day each spring unless additional time is granted by the Executive Director for good cause.
+This permit shall remain effective until Memorial Day 2005.